 (iv) To protect the site and the original function of Cirencester Open Air Swimming Pool as part of local and national heritage

-To meet our charitable objectives, we generate income from pool events during the Summer season together with other fundraising activities, public and private donations.
+To meet our charitable objectives, we look to generate income from pool events during the summer season together with other fundraising activities as well as public and private donations.
 You can make donations to one of our fundraising initiatives via our Fundraising Page

 Our historic site, built in 1869, left a need for periodic mechanical and structural improvements.
 Thanks to major funding from the Winstone Charitable Trust, COASP embarked upon a visionary upgrade project of the pool site in 2016 for the benefit of residents and visitors to Cirencester